-I noted in the previous post that there are two broad answers to the question of: how do I attract a high multiple for my business.
-The first concerns the business itself and the second concerns the sale process.
+There are two broad answers to the question of: how do I attract a high multiple for my business.
+The first concerns the business itself (see: Preparing a Business for Sale) and the second concerns the sale process.
 The when, to who, why and how much of selling.
 I will address the sale process in this post.
 The sale process cannot transform an average business into a high multiple business but, by following a few guidelines, it can result in a higher transaction value.

 When to sell is the most important item to discuss here.
 Not only in the context of the economy in general but also with respect to the business’s performance and the owner’s objectives.
 The ideal time to sell is when there are positive trends in revenue and earnings with the expectation of more to come.
 Growth is very influential in attaining a strong multiple and, while valuation is determined by future prospects, historical performance is the most common way to get comfort with those prospects.
 By historical performance I mean at least two years of consistent growth.
 Many businesses grow in steps.
 A pattern of revenues at $20 million for several years and then jumping to $25 million does not present a convincing growth trend.
 Another jump to $30 million the next year will go a long way to realizing a growth multiple.
 Ultimately, whether a buyer is convinced depends on how the growth was achieved and what the current prospects are.